|Rating:||8.6 / 10|

 Now for the negatives.
 The zips on the hip belt pockets are a bit fine and stiff so you really need to use two hands or get very creative with your fingers in opening the zip.
 A more robust zip would make this action a bit easier.

-The hip belt is fairly fine an while this is not a problems it would have been better if it was longer.
+The hip belt is fairly fine and while this is not a problem it would have been better from my perspective if it was longer.
 I’m carrying a bit of extra padding around my waist at the moment but even so I would only ever wear the M/L size.
 Having said that if your waist is anything bigger than 40 inches you may not have enough hip belt length particular during winter when the clothing gets a bit bulky.

 Price is also an issue on just about all day packs.
 If you buy the cheap no name versions you will certainly pay less but typically you loose all the features that the major brands put into their packs.
 Keep an eye out for the regular sales that crop up and all of sudden these packs become much more affordable.

-I have been very happy with this pack so far and would happily recommend it as a good large sized day pack.
+I have been very happy with this pack so far and would happily recommend it as a good large sized day pack or for short overnight trips up to 3-4 days providing you pack light and have compact gear.
 This pack also has a female version called the Tempest which also comes in a range of sizes.

 Sternum Strap and Whistle.
 The water bladder tube feeding down my right side but ton this pack it can go on the left just as easily.
 The sternum strap can move up and down to the desired location